 The prepare-endpoint-server tool can only be used on LDAP directory servers.
 For the SCIM Server, manually create a sync user entry.

-Run the prepare-endpoint-server command to setup communication between the PingDataSync Server and the source server(s).
-The tool will prompt for the bind DN and password to create the user account and enable the change log.
+Run the prepare-endpoint-server command to setup communication between the password to create the user account and enable the change log.